sanyambassi/ciphertrust-manager-mcp-server/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+While this started as a personal project, contributions help make it better for everyone.

+## Legal

+### Trademark Notice
+CipherTrust® and related trademarks are the property of Thales Group and its subsidiaries.
+This project is not affiliated with, endorsed by, or sponsored by Thales Group.

+### No Warranty
+This software is provided "as is" without warranty of any kind.
+Use at your own risk.

+### Support
+This is an independent project.
+For official CipherTrust Manager support, please contact Thales directly.
+For issues with this unofficial MCP server, please use the GitHub issue tracker.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+---

+**Built with ❤️ for the developer community**